 It must be said that while support braces can provide some of these benefits, they must be well designed and indicated for the particular condition to be treated.
 The majority of patients who utilize support braces do so without necessary cause and choose devices which are not even meant to provide the benefit requested.

-Support braces should not be used to eliminate spinal motion, since their design will not prevent movement within the vertebral joints.
+Support braces should not be used in an attempt to eliminate spinal motion, since their design will not prevent movement within the vertebral joints.
 A brace will not grant immunity from muscular back pain due to fatigued or overworked muscles.

 A brace will also not support muscles adequately to allow an individual to safely lift very heavy objects beyond their natural abilities.